Hypothetical Planet in Multiple Star System

 There are other factors as well.
 Many stars are variable, with their energy output going up and down either regularly or irregularly.
 (Our Sun is very slightly variable, but not enough to seriously affect life on Earth.)
 The majority of stars are not single, but come in pairs or larger groups.
 The presence of a second sun would add a degree of variability to the energy received by a planet that could definitely have a major effect, just like with a single variable star.

 Even more interesting are the so-called “rogue planets”, or planets not attached to any star.
 At one time they were merely objects found in science fiction, but in recent years have become reality.
-At the time of this article, there are no less than 5 known or possible rogue planets that have been detected.
-All of them are estimated to have at least the mass of Jupiter or more.
+At the time of this article, there are no less than 19 known or possible rogue planets that have been detected.
+All but one of them are estimated to have at least the mass of Jupiter or more—and the one that does not is only around twice the mass of Earth.
 Scientists have no way of knowing if these planets were born in interstellar space, or if they were at one time associated with a star, but torn loose by some kind of interaction and ejected from their solar systems.

 One would think that these planets would be frozen, out in the interstellar void.
 However, remember that planets such as Jupiter and Saturn are actually quite hot internally, through heat generated by gravitational contraction.
 It is very likely that large rogue planets would be similarly hot internally.
 A really massive rogue planet could possibly even radiate in the infrared, though whether it would be warm enough to heat any attendant moons is unknown.